flomesh-io/osm-edge-docs/content/en/docs/guides/app_onboarding/namespaces.md

 Explicitly disable sidecar injection while adding the namespace using `--disable-sidecar-injection` flag as shown [here](/docs/guides/app_onboarding/sidecar_injection/#explicitly-disabling-automatic-sidecar-injection-on-namespaces).

-## Remove a Namespace from the OSM control plane
+## Remove a Namespace from the osm-edge control plane

 Remove a namespace from being monitored by the mesh and disable sidecar injection with the following command: